cockroachdb/docs/v21.1/cockroach-userfile-get.md

 toc: true
 ---

-<span class="version-tag">New in v21.1:</span> The `cockroach userfile get` command fetches a file stored in the user-scoped file storage which match the provided pattern, using a SQL connection.
-If no pattern is provided, all files in the specified (or default, if unspecified) user scoped file storage will be fetched.
+<span class="version-tag">New in v21.1:</span> The `cockroach userfile get` [command](cockroach-commands.html) fetches the files stored in the [user-scoped file storage](use-userfile-for-bulk-operations.html) which match the provided pattern, using a SQL connection.
+If no pattern is provided, all files in the specified (or default, if unspecified) user-scoped file storage will be fetched.

 ## Required privileges

-The user must have the `CREATE` [privilege](authorization.html#assign-privileges) on the target database.
+The user must have `SELECT` [privileges](authorization.html#assign-privileges) on the target database.
 CockroachDB will proactively grant the user `GRANT`, `SELECT`, `INSERT`, `DROP`, `DELETE` on the metadata and file tables.

 A user can only fetch files from their own user-scoped storage, which is accessed through the [userfile URI](cockroach-userfile-upload.html#file-destination) used during the upload.
 CockroachDB will revoke all access from every other user in the cluster except users in the `admin` role and users explicitly granted access.